 3. Vaccine Safety and Efficacy

-We now have two vaccines available (Moderna and Pfizer) that are both proven to be safe and highly effective in preventing severe disease, hospitalization, and death.
+We now have three vaccines available (Moderna, Pfizer, and Johnson & Johnson) that are both proven to be safe and highly effective in preventing severe disease, hospitalization, and death.
 All vaccines will protect you, give you a level of immunity, and get us one step closer to ending the COVD-19 pandemic.

 Get vaccinated with the first vaccine available to you as soon as possible.
 If we work together to build community protection we can control COVID-19 more easily and finally get back to the normal, enjoyable parts of life we all have missed.
 The only way to get there is by getting vaccinated and taking precautions like wearing a mask and social distancing until the COVID-19 pandemic is over.